 In recent years, this kind of foreign-led, foreign-funded church planting has become less popular.
 People have felt that this breeds a kind of dependence, imprints a foreign flavor among the local fellowships, and stunts their growth.

 These days a new method called DMM (Disciple Making Movements) has come on the scene.
 The teachers of DMM have observed the problems with traditional CP, and talk about refocusing to get the gospel to naturally spread among the lost.
 It seems like something radically different, new, and the solution to all of missions’ problems.

 But again, it’s being said that it’s not really the worker’s job to tell the gospel to lots of people.
 Instead, workers learn techniques for fishing out spiritually interested people by saying nice spiritual statements.
 They learn to look for what they call a “person of peace,” someone who has community respect and social leverage.
 And they ask this person to gather people together and execute a rigid form of Bible study, following certain questions and procedures.
-None of this requires actually telling the gospel to people.

 Instead of simply brining the good news about Jesus, we’re brining a foreign blueprint for religious activities.